sumedha-r/DataAnalytics/README.md

 # DataAnalytics
-do understand and study data analysis
+to understand and study data analysis